-The timelines in the sections below do not apply when the member does not reasonably cooperate, or circumstances beyond the control of either party (Moda Health or the member) makes it impossible to comply with the requirements.
-Whoever is unable to comply must give notice of the specific reason to the other party when the issue arises.
+The timelines in the sections below do not apply when the member does not reasonably cooperate, or circumstances beyond the control of either party (Moda Health or the member)

+makes it impossible to comply notice of the specific reason to with the requirements the other party when t s.
+Whoever is unable to c he issue arises. omply must give